findlayjy/findlayjy.github.io/content/_index.md

           location: Oxford, UK
           date_start: '2019-10-01'
           date_end: '2021-03-31'
+          description: |2-
-          description: Teaching and supervision of work in syntax and other topics to students of all levels.
+              * Teaching and supervision of work in syntax and other topics to students of all levels.
+              * Responsible for coordinating core undergraduate teaching in grammatical analysis (syntax and morphology)
         - title: Stipendiary Lecturer in Linguistics
           company: Jesus College, University of Oxford
           company_url: ''